-Poop bags are something you will need fro day 1.
+Poop bags are something you will need for day 1.

-Even if you are noy=t going out with your puppy until he is around 12 weeks, you will still need to pick up fro the garden.
+Even if you are noy=t going out with your puppy until he is around 12 weeks, you will still need to pick it up from the garden.

 You do not need to use proper doggy poop bags, but Sainsbury’s or Tesco nappy bags are just as good and cheaper.